openmultiplayer/homepage/README.md

 ## Translating

+To add a translation:

+1. fork the repo
+2. create a new branch, the name doesn't matter
+3. copy the `./language/English/` directory
-To add a translation, fork the repo and create a new branch.
-Copy `./language/English.jsx` and rename it to the English name of the language you are translating to.
-Finally, add an entry to the map in `./components/languages.js`.
+4. rename your new directory to the _English_ name of your language
+5. add an entry to the map in `./components/languages.js`.

-Now you can translate the English text, remember to maintain all structure (HTML elements) and only translate the actual text nodes.
+Now you can translate the English text inside `index.mdx` and `faq.mdx`.
+This file format is Markdown and is pretty straightforward to understand.
+Use underscores for italics and double-asterisks for bold.
+See [here](https://commonmark.org/help/) for more information on markdown.

 The table below tracks which questions have been translated to which languages.
 If you see one missing `[ ]` (because it is new), or outdated `[-]` (because it was changed) in your language,